 We must be prepared.

-Though any space involving police is rarely—if ever—safe, it’s necessary for activists engaging in direct action to prepare as best we can in order to keep ourselves, and especially those most vulnerable in the face of racial violence, as safe as possible.
+Though any space involving police is rarely—if ever—safe, activists engaging in direct action to prepare as best we can keep ourselves, and especially those most vulnerable in the face of racial violence, as safe as possible.
 The police have the most opportunity to do damage and inflict violence when we are divided, disorganized, and unprepared.

 What to Do Before, During, and After Direct Action

 Below are tips inspired by the teachings of community leaders Sharon Lungo and Lynn Stone: